KashifRehmanPK/KashifRehmanPK/README.md

   - *Description:*
     - *Notes App specially designed for students and teachers.
 They can share their notes for free or make them available for purchase via this app.
 Work is in progress to enable Android Tablet Stylus.*
+  - *Problem It Solves:*
+    - *When we were in our FSc level we did not have any option to have handwritten notes either from our teacher which they would never give us directly and also on the internet where we could not find anything else then find a bunch of guides that no one was interested in to read b/c they were too bulky to read/memorize, So this app lets students and teachers sell or buy notes for free, Made by other students to learn any subject/course they want no maters their educational level*
   - *Skills:*
     - *Java/Kotlin, Data Binding, View Binding, Git, MVC, MVVM, XML, Google Maps, Room DB, Navigation Components, Firebase Firestore/ Auth/Storage/Crashlytics /Analytics, PDF Viewer, Glide, Dexter, Libphonenumber Library*
   - *Link:*